BBBBAface/Competition-scorer/README.md

 Custom Scoring Rules: Define your own scoring categories, set custom weights, and even apply a "curve" to the scores.

-Advanced Calculations: Apply pre-calculation functions like "Square Root," "Z-Score," or "Rank Order" to scores before they are finalized.

 Save & Load: Save your entire competition (settings and all submissions) to a file and load it back up later.

 Generate Reports: Instantly generate a final leaderboard and see category winners.